tpoisot/ms_spegen_cooc/ms.md

 between populations of specialists and generalists in both biotic (*e.g.* predator–prey, host–parasite) and abiotic (*e.g.* habitat choice) interactions have focused on small communities [@wils94; @hoch90; @dem95;
 @egas04; @abra06; @ravi09].

 Approaches based on model analysis or controlled experiments have two features impeding their generalization to large communities.
 First, the number of interacting organisms is often kept low, to facilitate model analysis or because of experimental constraints.
-Studies investigating the co-occurrence of species with contrasted specificities assume no intermediate situations between the endpoints of specialism and generalism, whereas natural systems exhibit a continuum [@fori12;
+Studies investigating the co-occurrence of species with contrasted specificities assume no intermediate situations between the endpoints of specialism and generalism, whereas natural systems exhibit a continuum [@fori12; @pois13e].
-@pois13e].
 Second, it is unclear to what extent results can be scaled up to more realistic communities.
 Stouffer and colleagues [@stou09] showed that because adding species and interactions increases the potential for complex population dynamical feedbacks, complete, realistic networks tend to exhibit different behaviors than simple modules (*i.e.* those typically used in models or experiments), begging for an analysis of co-occurrence in empirical communities.

 Network theory offers powerful tools to describe ecological communities [@prou05] and the distribution of species specificity within them [@pois12b].
 In a species interaction network, each species is a node, and each interaction is an edge, connecting a pair of nodes.
-From a network perspective, measuring the specificity of a species can be performed by counting the number of links it has with other species (its degree), or by measuring aspects of the distribution of the strengths of such links [@pois12b].
+From a network perspective, one can measure specificity by counting the number of links it has with other species (its degree), or by measuring aspects of the distribution of the strengths of such links [@pois12b].
 Previous work described the degree distribution (*i.e.* the distribution of how many interactions each species establishes and receives) of empirical networks, and revealed a continuum from highly specialized to generalists species [@otto07].
 While much is known about the factors (*e.g.* biotic [@thra07], abiotic [@ravi09; @fori12], developmental and physiological [@ferr02]) driving the specialization of single species, less is known about the spectrum of specificities and niche-overlaps that can co-occur in large ecological networks, and reasons for different spectra.
 As the co-occurrence and interactions between specialized and generalized species is key to maintaining functional diversity [@devi10a], promoting community stability [@hass86], and ensuring network persistence [@basc03], there is a need to investigate the extent and properties of this co-occurrence.

-In a previous paper [@pois11c], we argued that the mechanisms shaping the evolution of specificity were similar for both antagonistic and mutualistic interactions.
-At the community level, this leads to the expectation that relationships between specificity, the co-occurrence of specialists and generalists, and other metrics of community structure should be similar across different types of ecological interactions; different types of networks, dominated by positive or negative interactions, can be situated along different parts of this gradient [@theb10].
+In a previous paper [@pois11c], we argued that the specialisation of different types of interactions is likely to be shaped by the same set of core mechanisms, expressed in a different ways or with different intensities.
+At the community level, this leads to the expectation that relationships between specificity, the co-occurrence of specialists and generalists, and other metrics of community structure should be similar across different types of ecological interactions, although different types of networks, dominated by positive or negative interactions, can be situated along different parts of this gradient [@theb10].
 In this study, we use a dataset of interaction networks spanning three contrasted types of ecological interactions (herbivory, parasitism, and mutualism), to characterize the extent to which species with different specificities can co-occur within the same community.
-In line with the previous expectation and past empirical data, we find a continuum from networks of mostly-specialized to mostly-generalized species, with the potential for specialist/generalist co-occurrence being greater at intermediate points.
-One central result is that empirical data show consistently more variation in specificities of all species on the upper level (hereafter called “strategy diversity”) than predicted by two contrasting null models.
+In line with our expectation and past empirical data, we find a continuum from networks of mostly-specialized to mostly-generalized species, with the potential for specialist/generalist co-occurrence being greater at intermediate connectance.
+One central result is that empirical data show consistently more variation in specificities of all species on the upper network level (parasites, herbivores, pollinators; hereafter called “strategy diversity”) than predicted by two contrasting null models.
 This suggests (i) that organisms with very different levels of specificity can co-occur in most natural systems, and (ii) that ecological or evolutionary mechanisms are acting to maintain high diversity in the range of specificities.

 \clearpage